There are over 31 negative effects of the pill. Here’s a quick list:

 One of the most serious negative effects of the Pill is the increased risk of deep vein thrombosis, or blood clots that can potentially become fatal.
 According to the Guardian (March 6, 2009), Britain’s most prominent left-wing newspaper, some versions of the Pill increase the risk of deep vein thrombosis by five times, as reported by the British Medical Association and the Royal Pharmaceutical Society of Great Britain.

 In the January 2006 issue of The Journal of Sexual Medicine, researchers reported that abnormally low amounts of unbound testosterone caused by Pill use persist after women cease using it.
 Women’s bodies use testosterone, as men’s do, to regulate sexual function, though in far lower amounts.
-Said report author Dr. Irwin Goldstein, “This work is the culmination of 7 years of observational research in which we noted in our practice many women with sexual dysfunction who had used the oral contraceptive but whose sexual and hormonal problems persisted despite stopping the birth control pill.”2
+Said report author Dr. Irwin Goldstein, “This work is the culmination of 7 years of observational research in which we noted in our practice many women with sexual dysfunction who had used the oral contraceptive but whose sexual and hormonal problems persisted despite stopping the birth control pill.”

 The Pill especially increases the risk of breast cancer in women of childbearing age.

-When taking hormonal contraceptives, “teenagers are especially vulnerable to breast cancer risk because their breasts are growing,” reports the Breast Cancer Prevention Institute.
+When taking hormonal birth control, “teenagers are especially vulnerable to breast cancer risk because their breasts are growing,” reports the Breast Cancer Prevention Institute.
 The Institute also insists, that although the Pill lowers the risk of ovarian and endometrial cancers, “according to the American Cancer Society, out of [a random selection of] 100 women with cancer, 31 have breast cancer, 6 have endometrial cancer and only 3 have ovarian cancer, so it is not a good ‘trade-off’ in risk.”
-The World Health Organization (WHO) discussed the Pill–breast cancer link in a 2005 report, as did the New England Journal of Medicine in January 2006.4 The WHO’s panel of scientists concluded that the Pill indeed raised the risks of breast, cervical, and liver cancer, classifying in as a carcinogen.3
+The World Health Organization (WHO) discussed the Pill–breast cancer link in a 2005 report, as did the New England Journal of Medicine in January 2006.
+The WHO’s panel of scientists concluded that the Pill indeed raised the risks of breast, cervical, and liver cancer, classifying in as a carcinogen.

 A Kinsey Institute study found that 40 percent of women who started the Pill felt a drop in “well-being,” and 40 percent also felt a loss of sexual desire.
 That means a significant number of women feel the negative effects of the Pill affect them emotionally.

-Elle, the world’s best-selling women’s fashion magazine, reported, “Elizabeth Lee Vliet, MD, a women’s health specialist and the author of It’s My Ovaries, Stupid!, thinks that OCs’ [oral contraceptives’] negative impact on moods—she especially blames high-progesterone formulations—might even bring about the need for antidepressants: The Pill screws up a woman’s mood and libido, and then she ends up on Prozac.”5
+Elle, the world’s best-selling women’s fashion magazine, reported, “Elizabeth Lee Vliet, MD, a women’s health specialist and the author of It’s My Ovaries, Stupid!, thinks that OCs’ [oral contraceptives’] negative impact on moods—she especially blames high-progesterone formulations—might even bring about the need for antidepressants: The Pill screws up a woman’s mood and libido, and then she ends up on Prozac.”

 A study published in the August 2008 edition of the Proceedings of the Royal Society B found that when women smelled the T-shirts worn by men, they were attracted to more genetically dissimilar men before going on the Pill.
 After going on it, they were attracted to men genetically similar to themselves.